-Countertop filters: Typically sit on the counter, with a line connecting directly to the faucet.
-A diverter value allows you to switch between filtered and unfiltered water.
+Countertop filters: These typically sit on the counter, hence the name, with a line connecting directly to the faucet.
+A diverter valve allows you to switch between filtered and unfiltered water.
 You collect filtered water from an extra spout or faucet on the filter unit.
 Models use a range of technologies, including activated carbon and reverse osmosis.
 Effectiveness varies widely between models, but many on-counter filters will reduce a wide array of contaminants.